-Some experts might rue the loss of creativity and imaginative play that simpler LEGO bricks and other construction toys provide, but it’s possible for kids to use the more directive brick sets as they engage in unstructured creative play.
-Here are some tips for boosting opportunities for creativity and imagination with themed sets:
+Some experts might rue the loss of creativity and imaginative play that simpler LEGO bricks and other construction toys provide, but it’s possible for kids to use the more directive brick sets as they engage in open-ended.
+Here are some tips for boosting creativity and open-ended play possibilities with themed sets:

 - 1. Encourage storytelling and other forms of creativity after kids have completed the construction of a set.
 Ask questions about what characters might be doing and the stories that they could tell.
 Engage in a back-and-forth storytelling game where you add a new part of the plot and your child responds.